learn-co-curriculum/welcome-introduction/README.md

 experience you've ever had, we promise, but we're thrilled that you've joined our community.
 Let's learn together.

 Before diving in, we need to briefly go over a few things.
-In the next few lessons, we'll introduce some of the features of this learning platform and get your personal computer set up for the rest of the course (what we refer to as _'your local environment'_).
+In the next lessons, we'll get your personal computer set up (what we refer to as _'your local environment'_) and walk through the process of completing and submitting coursework.

 In this lesson, though, we'd like about Flatiron School's philosophy and the structure of this course.